 An alternative solution is to perform multiplexing at the transport layer.
 Once again, end-system protocol stacks would require modifications, though transport-layer channel assignment policies could potentially be made more easily aware of application requirements.
-The obvious deployment issues associated with either network- or transport-layer multiplexing suggest a role for solutions using application-layer multiplexing.
+The obvious deployment issues associated with either network- or transport-layer multiplexing suggest solutions using application-layer multiplexing.
 Although such an implementation would incur more packet processing overhead, it requires no kernel modification and is easy to install, maintain and monitor.
-Application layer multiplexing also permits controlling packet scheduling on a per-application, per-connection or per-packet priority basis.
+Application-layer multiplexing also permits controlling packet scheduling on a per-application, per-connection or per-packet priority basis.
+Like transport-layer and network-layer multiplexing, application-layer multiplexing is also transparent to the applications and does not require modifications to the applications themselves.